White Tile: How to Choose The Right Shade of White Ceramic, Brick or Glass Tile

 White Wash is our most luminous shade of white tile.
 This bright and clean color loves natural light and pops with a like-new luster long after it’s installed.
 Its glossy finish reflects light, adding to its brightness, and is easy to maintain.
 White Wash is virtually free of all pigment and undertones and features minimal variation, so if you’re looking for the whitest of white tile, this is it.

-Similar to Capitol is Daisy.
+Next up is Daisy.
 Daisy is a white glaze with nearly no pigmentation and just a hint of grey undertones.
-Unlike Capitol, Daisy is not non-slip.
 Instead, the matte finish makes for an approachable white that’s less radiant than something like White Wash.
 Daisy features slightly more variation than Capitol and is perfect for a clean backsplash with just the right amount of personality.

 Frost is another white tile with mild grey undertones.
 What’s unique to this glossy finish glaze is its decorative crackling detail, known as crazing.
 Frost is bright, reflective, and features very noticeable variation giving each tile unique, one-of-a-kind characteristics.
 Please note: Dark, pigmented grouts are not recommended with this glaze due to staining potential.